BS2004/WebCoursework/README.md

 ```
 http://localhost:3000
-(See Test Report document for organiser username and password)
+(See Test Report document or "users.js" file for organiser username and password to allow you to login to website)

 ```
 ---